 - You need to complete three assignments (at ‘pass’ level) to secure the accreditation.

-- The assignments are: an essay, a log of 20 coaching hours, a reflection on your coaching skills and style.
+- The assignments are in brief: an essay, a log of 20 coaching hours, a reflection on your coaching skills and style.

 - You should do the assignments within 6 months of completion of module 4.

-- Assignments will be marked by Charlie, moderated by his colleagues.
+- Assignments will be marked by Charlie, moderated by the team’s assessor.
 If assignments don’t meet the ILM criteria you will be given guidance for amendments.
-Completed assignments are only submitted to the ILM once Charlie and his team are confident that they are at ‘pass’ level.
+Completed assignments are only submitted to the ILM once Charlie and his assessor are confident that they are at ‘pass’ level.